-- The required courses that must be completed in second year are Administrative Law, Ethical Lawyering, Civil Procedure, Evidence, Negotiation and Business Associations (for students who started the JD program in 2017 or earlier).
+- The required courses that must be completed in second year are Administrative Law, Ethical Lawyering, Civil Procedure, Evidence, and Negotiation.
 Ethical Lawyering (3 sections) is offered in the Fall term, and Civil Procedure (3 sections) in the Winter term.
 Two sections of Administrative Law and Evidence are scheduled in the Fall; one section of each is scheduled in the Winter term.
-Negotiation is a 3-week block course in January 2020. - The only required course that must be completed in third year is Law 602: Advocacy (3-week block course in January 2021).
-Students must register in one of the sections (Civil Trials or Criminal Trials) at the time enrollment opens on Wednesday, June 24th.
-Students who have not registered by Monday, July 10th will be automatically assigned to either the Civil or Criminal sections depending on the number of students registered in each section.
+Negotiation is a 3-week block course in January. - Students who are waitlisted for a mandatory course MUST ensure they enroll in another section of that course as 2L courses must be completed in 2L. - The only required course that must be completed in third year is Law 602: Advocacy (3-week block course in January).
+Students must register in one of the sections (Civil Trials or Criminal Trials) at the time enrollment opens on Monday, June 21st.
+Students who have not registered by 4:00 pm on Friday, July 9th will be automatically assigned to either the Civil or Criminal sections depending on the number of students registered in each section.
 Students are not permitted to move sections after this date without the approval of the Course Director and the Assistant Dean, Student Services.
-See Law 602: Advocacy Course Information on the website. - Registration in required courses is on a first-come/first-serve basis, and all sections are capped.
-If a particular time, term or professor is a priority to you, make registration in that course a priority because we will not be lifting enrollment caps even where there is a significant wait list.
+See Law 602: Advocacy Course Information on the website. - Registration in required courses is on a first-come/first-serve basis, and all sections are capped for pedagogical or seating capacity reasons.
+If a particular time, term or professor is a priority to you, make registration in that course a priority because we will not be lifting enrollment caps even where there is a significant wait list. - In order to graduate with a JD from the University of Calgary, you must also satisfy the following requirements: - "Upper Year Writing Requirement".
+For detailed information, see Upper Year Writing Requirement.
+Students must complete and submit a Written Declaration (Upper Year Writing Requirement) to the Assistant Dean, Student Services confirming that the requirement has been satisfied.

-- In order to graduate with a JD from the University of Calgary, you must also satisfy the following requirements: - "Upper Year Writing Requirement".
-For detailed information, see Upper Year Writing Requirement on the website.
-Students must complete and submit a Written Declaration (Upper Year Writing Requirement) to the Assistant Dean, Student Services confirming that the requirement has been satisfied. - "International Requirement".
-For detailed information, see International Requirement on the website.
-Students must complete and submit a Written Declaration (International Requirement) to the Assistant Dean, Student Services confirming that the requirement has been satisfied. - "Theoretical Perspectives Requirement".
-For detailed information, see Theoretical Perspectives Requirement on the website.
+- "International Requirement".
+For detailed information, see International Requirement.
+Students must complete and submit a Written Declaration (International Requirement) to the Assistant Dean, Student Services confirming that the requirement has been satisfied. - o "Theoretical Perspectives Requirement".
+For detailed information, see Theoretical Perspectives Requirement.
 Students must complete and submit a Written Declaration (Theoretical Perspectives) to the Assistant Dean, Student Services confirming that the requirement has been satisfied.
-Note that most theoretical perspective courses are capped, so if taking one of these courses is a priority for you, make registration in that course a priority.
+Note that theoretical perspective courses are capped for pedagogical or seating capacity reasons, so if taking one of these courses is a priority for you, make registration in that course a priority.

 Remember!
-In order to graduate in law from the University of Calgary, you must achieve satisfactory performance (C- or better, or Credit in courses marked CR/D/F) in each required element of the curriculum (i.e., mandatory courses, upper-year writing requirement, international requirement and theoretical perspectives requirement).
+In order to graduate in law from the University of Calgary, you must achieve satisfactory performance (C- or better, or Completed Requirements (CR) in courses marked CR/D/F) in each required element of the curriculum (i.e., mandatory courses, upper-year writing requirement, international requirement and theoretical perspectives requirement).